 110 University Ave

 Burma (Myanmar) is a developing agrarian country emerging from decades of rule by an authoritarian military regime.
-Elections in November 2010 led to a peaceful transition to a civilian government headed by President Thein Sein.
-Under President Thein Sein, the Government of Burma has initiated a series of political and economic reforms which have resulted in a substantial opening of the long-isolated country.
-These reforms have included the release of many political prisoners, preliminary peace agreements with some armed ethnic groups, greater freedom of the press, and parliamentary by-elections in 2012 in which pro-democracy leader Aung San Suu Kyi and her opposition party won a landslide victory and seats in parliament.
+Following elections in November 2010, a civilian government headed by President Thein Sein has initiated a series of political and economic reforms that have resulted in a substantial opening of the long-isolated country.
+These reforms have included the release of many political prisoners, preliminary peace agreements with some armed ethnic groups, greater freedom of the press, and parliamentary by-elections in 2012 in which pro-democracy leader Aung San Suu Kyi and her opposition party won a landslide victory.

 Entry, Exit & Visa Requirements

-The Government of Burma strictly controls travel to, from, and within Burma.
-You must have a valid passport with at least six months remaining validity and a visa to enter Burma.
+The Government of Burma controls travel to, from, and within Burma.
+To enter Burma, you must have a valid passport with at least six months remaining validity and a valid visa.
 You should apply for your visa at a Burmese embassy or consulate abroad before you arrive in Burma.
 In Burma, you will be required to show your passport with a valid visa at all airports, train stations, and hotels.
 Security checkpoints are common outside of tourist areas.

-In an effort to prevent international child abduction, many governments have initiated procedures at entry/exit points.
+In an effort to prevent international child abduction, many governments have initiated procedures to verify the status of children travelers at entry/exit points.
 These often include requiring documentary evidence of relationship and permission from the absent parent(s) or legal guardian for the child's travel.
 Having such documentation on hand, even if not required, may help you with entry/departure.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Burma.